Spectrum FAQ

 Can I meet you at the venue instead of using the coach?

-Yes, you can!
-For all our away days, we provide an option to meet at the venue as opposed to traveling by coach with us.
-This is available to any of our members, regardless of their geographical basis and can be seen on the place request form for the event.
-Some families prefer to travel this way due to geography, routines, family and medical reasons to name but a few.
+Yes, you can in the majority!
+For most of our away days, we offer the option to meet at the venue instead of travelling by coach with us.
+This is available to all our members, regardless of their geographical location, and can be viewed on the event request form if it is in place for that event.
+Some families prefer to travel this way due to geography, routines, family and medical reasons, to name but a few.

-For nearly all of our away days, we provide a subsidised coach, or even two at times, from close to our Spectrum HQ in Cambs.
-We rotate coach places as well as event places to ensure the best level of coverage across the board.
+For nearly all of our away days, we provide a subsidised coach, or even two at times, from close to our Spectrum HQ in Cambs (Bottisham and Ely).
+We rotate coach and event places to ensure the best level of coverage across the board.

-We do not provide any transport to our monthly sessions at Clip n Climb Cambridge, Spectrum Play, Climb Quest Milton Keynes or KD Theatre events.
+We do not provide transportation to our monthly sessions at Clip’ n Climb Cambridge, Spectrum Play, Climb Quest Milton Keynes, or KD Theatre events.

 Are siblings welcome at your events?

-Spectrum is very much family and inclusion focused, siblings and family members are most welcome at our events.
+Spectrum is very much family and inclusion-focused; siblings and family members are most welcome at our events.
+We do always consider member children ahead of requests for friends and extended family etc.

 Do we have to stay as a group on your Away Days?

-No, you don’t!
-We ask that everyone checks in together, whether you have travelled with us via coach or met us at a venue after making your own way there.
-This is to keep things as simple as possible for both us and the venue, after that you are free to enjoy your day as you wish to 🙂
+Everyone needs to check in together when we arrive at the venue, whether you have travelled with us via coach or met us at a venue after making your own way there.
+This is to keep things as simple as possible for both us and the venue as we typically operate off a group ticket/access, after that, you are free to enjoy your day as you wish to 🙂

 Do you return to any venues or are they all one offs?

-Each year Spectrum provides a large number of events and sessions in a variety of ways.
-Our events take into consideration such areas as Heritage, Conservation, Entertainment, Sport, Technology and the Arts to name but a mere few.
+Each year, Spectrum provides a large number of events in a variety of ways.
+Our events take into consideration such areas as Heritage, Conservation, Entertainment, Sport, Technology and the Arts, to name but a few.

-We work with many of the most popular and leading event venues in the country on a regular basis.
-Each year we rotate our events to provide a good range of variance and different locations.
-Many of the most popular locations like Legoland, Warwick Castle and the Harry Potter Studios, for example, we do visit frequently.
-We will also be running more future stays with us at Disneyland Paris.
+We regularly work with many of the most popular and leading event venues in the country.
+Each year, we rotate our events to provide a good variety and different locations.
+Many of the most popular attractions, such as Legoland and the Harry Potter Studios, are frequently visited.
+We will also frequently return to Disneyland Paris.

 What are the QR codes that get emailed out for events?